Volvo S90 Recharge T8 hybrid performance, top speed & engine

-The T8 hybrid powertrain seems to suit the Volvo S90’s relaxed and composed feel.
-The ability to drive in electric mode at up to 78mph is impressive and means that you could complete your daily commute using no petrol at all.
-We think the S90 is best left in hybrid mode, deciding itself when is best to use the engine and/or electric motor for maximum efficiency.
+The T8 hybrid powertrain suits the S90’s relaxed and composed feel.
+The ability to drive in electric mode at up to 78mph is impressive and means you can complete a daily commute using no petrol at all.
+We think the S90 is best left in hybrid mode, deciding when is best to use the engine and/or motor for maximum efficiency.

 Volvo S90 Recharge T8 hybrid engine, 0-62mph and acceleration

-Weighing in at 2,000kg, the Recharge T8 is by far the heaviest model in the S90 range, but it’s not lacking performance.
-That’s because it also offers the most power, with the turbocharged and supercharged 2.0-litre four-cylinder engine combining with the electric motor to deliver a total output of 385bhp.
+Weighing in at 2,000kg, the Recharge T8 is no lightweight, but it’s not lacking performance, either: the turbocharged and supercharged 2.0-litre four-cylinder engine combines with the electric motor to deliver a peak output of 448bhp.